 Of course, Putin isn’t going to admit to anything in the midst of an American TV interview.
 He’s going to lie as he always does.
 But the chuckle seems like a giveaway that he sees this whole process as amusing.
 It’s hard to avoid the conclusion that one of the reasons he’s laughing, literally in our faces, is that President Trump just gave his BS denial about election interference some credence this morning.
 Putin’s got nothing to worry about from Robert Mueller or Chris Wallace when Donald Trump is backing him up.

-Here’s the clip already queued up to the question about the indictment.
+Here’s the clip already cued up to the question about the indictment.